 What do you do?
 Because it’s your health, you should probably eat fish/red meat (again, hypothetical scenario).
 But your ego might not be too thrilled when you have to tell your friends that you are no longer vegan.
 After all, you had made a few pronouncements over the years that you would never eat meat again.
 Maybe this situation sounds weird, but it kinda sorta happened before.

 Under most circumstances, a statement like “I will never eat meat again” won’t have a significant impact.
-It is a strong statement though and one that can lead you to make certain choices or introduce conflict with others who feel differently.
-Statements such as “I would never do that” are generally useless as well.
-Sure there are some examples where this is true, but the statement is usually thrown around in casual circumstances like when someone makes a mistake at work, when someone wears an outfit that you don’t like, or when you say you’d never run a marathon (and then do — speaking from experience here).
+It is a strong statement that can lead you to make certain choices or introduce conflict with others who feel differently.
+Statements such as “I would never do that” are not that useful either.
+Sure there are some examples where this is true, but the statement is thrown around in casual circumstances like when someone makes a mistake at work, when someone wears an outfit that you don’t like, or when you say you’d never run a marathon (and then do — speaking from experience here).

 I liiiiiiike

-Under the “absolutes” umbrella, I would also put statements like “I don’t like,” “I love,” or “I hate.”
+Statements like “I don’t like,” “I love,” or “I hate” fall under the "absolutes" umbrella.
 These are a bit less intense than the usages of “always” or “never,” but can convey similar things.
-Just to preface, likes/dislikes are cool with me, I want to focus on when they prevent us from trying new things.
+Just to preface, likes/dislikes are cool with me, but I want to focus on when they prevent us from trying new things.

 An example from my own life is when I thought (and likely said out loud) that “I wouldn’t like SoulCycle because I enjoy regular biking.”
 Had I adhered to that statement without trying SoulCycle, I might have prevented myself from an enjoyable experience.
 Spoiler alert: tried it and it was not my cup of tea.
 But that assumption of how I would feel became an excuse for why I wouldn’t need to try it and rebuffed my girlfriend’s requests for me to join her for months.